Stanford Advanced Therapeutics for Heart Failure Research Laboratory

 - Use of an in vivo murine model of Marfan Syndrome to study aortic aneurysm formation via biological assays including gene expression quantification, protein modification analyses, and immunohistochemistry.

-Huang Lab for Cardiovascular Tissue Engineering Laboratory
+Stanford Cardiovascular Tissue Engineering Laboratory

 Dr. Ngan Huang's Laboratory